digitalfabrik/integreat-app/native/README.md

 - Take a look at the [available scripts](package.json).
 The most important scripts are also available as IntelliJ Run Configurations.

-Depending on whether you want to develop for Android, iOS or both the following extra steps are necessary:
+Depending on whether you want to develop for Android, iOS or both, the following extra steps are necessary:

 ### Android